jonkelleyatrackspace/ops_api/README.md

 OpsAPI is a lightweight API/HTTP framework in Tornado which allows users to extend and prototype infrastructure-as-a-service designs in hours not weeks!

 This project was built for systems engineers and developers who need to automate orchestration of tasks on a system and can appreciate the speed and convienence of a stateless API.
 You can automate your mundane daily management tasks with the built in extensions for subprocess, fabric, ansible, postgres, mysql or memcache.

-Your imagination is your prototypes limit.
-Combined with a tool such as [marmelab/ng-admin](https://github.com/marmelab/ng-admin) and HTTP proxies anyone can consume the services securely!
-A real wizard will build interconnected pipelines between API's using the requests library.
+You could take it to the next level with work in a frontend like [marmelab/ng-admin](https://github.com/marmelab/ng-admin) A real wizard could have multiple opsAPI deployments interconnected with Python-requests to create complex build pipelines and processes.

 ## Quick dev environment